 Encouraging play in your office can take several forms.
 Innocent pranking might be one.
 But introducing structured play is probably even better.
 Start an office-wide fantasy league.
 Bring a Scrabble board into the break room.
 Play an online game together.

 Since we’re talking free here, find someone willing to donate a ping pong table (you have no idea how much stress can be removed from your office by a double elimination ping pong tournament).
-However you introduce play into your office, make sure it stays lighthearted and simple to make for a great stress management game for employees.
+However, you introduce play into your office, make sure it stays lighthearted and simple to make for a great stress management game for employees.

 5. Stretching Exercises for Work